 |Where?||Naha Wharf, Okinawa.|

-Each year many thousands of people flock to the port city of Itoman in southern Okinawa for the 500 year old Itoman Haarii.
-Races are divided up into categories, for example, school students vs teachers and other rival teams consisting of Okinawans and US military personel.
+Each year many thousands of people head to the port city of Itoman in southern Okinawa for the 500-year-old Itoman Haarii.
+Races are divided up into categories, for example, school students vs. teachers and other rival teams consisting of Okinawans and US military personnel.

 There is also an additional competition where competitors have to catch a duck with their bare hands while swimming.

 |Where?||Itoman, southern Okinawa.|